Many people would admit to believing that there is a God.

 When the Pharisees saw this, they asked his disciples, ‘Why does your teacher eat with tax collectors and sinners?’ “

-He touched the lepers, the blind and spoke to everyone.
+He touched those seen as outcasts of society – the lepers, he restored sight to the blind and he spoke to everyone.

-He challenged the hypocrisy of the religious leaders of that time and he was angry with them because they hid the way to heaven:
+He challenged the hypocrisy of the religious leaders of that time and he was angry with them because they blocked the way to heaven:

 You shut the door of the kingdom of heaven in people’s faces.